 We hear from the Andersonville Chamber of Commerce, with a Transistor-produced monthly omnibus version of their Always Andersonville weekly podcast.
 This month's edition includes interviews with five guests: Chef Jennifer Kim and general manager Tegan Brace of Passerotto (pictured), which opened its doors in May at 5420 N Clark; Ted Fournier, owner of Orange Shoe Personal Fitness Andersonville located at 5609 N Clark Street; Hallie Borden, owner of Milk Handmade and Honey Bridal; candle creators Mark Townsand Stephen Pearlman, the duo behind local favorite Edgewater Candles; Harry Osterman, alderman of the 48th Ward which includes the communities of Edgewater, Andersonville and Uptown’s Argyle Street.

 On This Show Will Change Your Life, comedian Dave Maher talks to creative people about a movie, song, book, even a piece of furniture that changed their lives in ways big or small, obvious or surprising.
-This month Dave's guests are comedians Shannon Noll about the TV show "Strangers With Candy" and Conner O'Malley about "Terminator 2."
+This month Dave talks to comedian Chris Santiago about a picture of a painting of a family tree (pictured) at his grandfather's house in the Philippines.

 Many of Transistor Radio's shows are recorded in Studio C in the basement of Transistor.
 Learn about renting that studio and our music rehearsal & teaching room here.